This week's Agent Spotlight features Louise Fury of L. Perkins Agency.

 What She's Looking For:

-For the most current info on what Ms. Fury is looking for always check this page on her website.
+For the most current info on what Ms. Fury is looking for always check the agency website.

 What She Isn't Looking For: